How to Change the Logo on a Squarespace Membership Area (Step-by-Step Guide)

 Key Features:

-• Simple to Install & Customise
+• Simple to install and customise

 Toni Hill - Founder of The Square Genius